Khpehehko/khpehehko.github.io/README.md

 # khpehehko.github.io
-This is my TypeLover Website
+Hi!
+This is James and the link below goes to my TypeLover Website. khpehehko.github.io